Purity decay rate in random circuits with different configurations of gates: Reduced transfer matrix description of average purity

 We are interested in how purity of an initially separable state, which has $I_A(t=0)=1$, evolves towards its long-time asymptotic value $I(\infty)$.
 Under the action of random quantum circuits one has $I(\infty) = (2^{|A|}+2^{|B|})/(1+2^n)$ ($|C|$ denotes the number of elements of the set $C$) \cite{Lubkin}.
 Note that a decrease in purity means an increase in bipartite entanglement.
 Averaging over random gates $U_{i,i+1}$ composing our random quantum circuit, it is possible to map the evolution of average purity to a Markov chain \cite{oliveira,markov}.
 Following the procedure explained in \cite{markov} we end up with a transfer matrix $M$ propagating a vector $\vec{I}(t)$, whose coefficients are purities of a state $ |\psi(t) \rangle$ for all $2^n$ possible bipartitions of $n$ qubits.
-Writing $\vec{I}=([\vec{I}]_0,[\vec{I}]_1,\dots,[\vec{I}]_{2^n-1})$, the ``bipartiton'' index $\alpha$, i.e. $[\vec{I}]_\alpha$, encodes the bipartition by prescription $\alpha = \sum_{j \in A} 2^{j-1}$.
+Writing $\vec{I}=([\vec{I}]_0,[\vec{I}]_1,\dots,[\vec{I}]_{2^n-1})$, the ``bipartition'' index $\alpha$, i.e., $[\vec{I}]_\alpha$, encodes the bipartition by prescription $\alpha = \sum_{j \in A} 2^{j-1}$.
 In other words, if $\alpha$ is written in a binary representation, its bits that are set to $1$ mark qubits that are in the subsystem $A$.
-For instance, for $n=8$ and the bipartition $A=\{ 1,2,5,7\}$ the corresponding bitstring is $11001010$, i.e. decimal $\alpha=19$ (bits are ordered from left to right, for qubits $1$ to $n$).
+For instance, for $n=8$ and the bipartition $A=\{ 1,2,5,7\}$ the corresponding bitstring is $11001010$, i.e., decimal $\alpha=83$ (bits are ordered from left to right, for qubits $1$ to $n$).
 To obtain average purities at time $t+1$ from purities at time $t$ we simply have to multiply $\vec{I}(t)$ by a matrix $M$,

-In this paper we will not explain how to obtain $M$, but we shall instead just state the result~\cite{PRA08,markov,PRX17}.
-Similarly as $U$, $M$ is also a product of 2-site gates $M_{i,i+1}$ multiplied in the same order (protocol) as gates in $U$.
+In this paper we will not explain how to obtain $M$, we instead just state the result~\cite{PRA08,markov,PRX17}.
+Similarly as $U$, $M$ is also a product of two-site gates $M_{i,i+1}$ multiplied in the same order (protocol) as gates in $U$.
 For example, for the random quantum circuit in the BW configuration (Fig.~\ref{fig:BW_and_S}(a)) on $8$ qubits with PBC we have $U = U_{8,1} U_{6,7} U_{4,5} U_{2,3} U_{7,8} U_{5,6} U_{3,4} U_{1,2}$, and therefore